JEE/Chemistry/Periodic Table and Periodicity

 Most negative marks in this chapter come from condition errors, not lack of memory.

-• Memorising trends without exception logic.
+• Memorising trends without understanding the exception logic: IE₁(B)

 6. JEE Main Specific Strategy